 And the tour was absolutely free.

-Just as it would have been in Tokyo, Tel Aviv, Marseilles, Manila, Moscow, Zurich, Shanghai, Calgary, Calcutta, Buenos Aires, and scores of other cities around the globe.
+Just as it would have been in Tokyo, Tel Aviv, Marseilles, Manila, Zurich, Shanghai, Calgary, Calcutta, Buenos Aires, and scores of other cities around the globe.
 The Chicago Greeters are part of a growing network of organizations dedicated to promoting cultural understanding.
 If you go to the Global Greeter Network, a hub for this movement, you’ll find that there are greeter programs currently in 132 destinations—even in places as far flung as the West African nation of Togo, which has four participating cities.

 What they all have in common is their price—free—and their ground rules: Tours never accommodate more than six people and are always led by volunteers.